 The first few sessions will involve an evaluation of your needs.
 By the end of this evaluation period, your student therapist will be able to offer you an initial impression of your needs and related recommendations.

 Clients are seen weekly in a small group.
 Group therapy is useful when clients share common concerns or the therapeutic process is enhanced in a social context.
-We regularly offer specialized groups focusing on adult coping skills and anxiety management in teens.
-However, our group offerings may change depending on clients' needs.
+Our offered groups are cognitive-behavioral with an evidence-based approach to skill development.
+The group context is utilized to practice the skills learned during the group therapy sessions.
+Group offerings are variable and may change depending on client needs and interest.

 Our social anxiety group is being offered to adolescents who are experiencing excessive self-consciousness, nervousness or anxiety in everyday social situations.
 These teens may greatly fear embarrassing or humiliating themselves in front of others, and as a result they may refuse to participate in school activities or withdraw from social gatherings.
 This is a cognitive-behavioral, evidence-based therapy program that takes place once a week and provides information about the nature of anxiety, training in problem-solving and social skills, and opportunities to practice these new and effective strategies in real-life situations.
 Within a group format, adolescents are able to interact and help one another overcome their social difficulties.